 After four years, he joined the Environmental 360 team.
 Starting out as a staff scientist, he began to service a base of pulp and paper clients while expanding his knowledge of the pulp and paper market.
 He gained valuable experience in the areas of leak detection and repair (LDAR), spill prevention, control, and countermeasures (SPCC), as well as natural resources and wildlife management.
 During this time, Mr. Gannon was promoted to project scientist and was responsible for management aspects of the LDAR program for over 10 pulp and paper facilities, including monthly and annual inspections, schematic drawing and checklist creation, recordkeeping, scheduling, and budgeting.
 Mr. Gannon also expanded his project knowledge into odor modeling and other air monitoring projects while also being responsible for SPCC Plan development and implementation for pulp and paper facilities.
 Because of the quality of his work and service he provided to his clients, he quickly expanded the LDAR program in his area to over 20 facilities.
 Torry then trained and developed new team members in his area to conduct these inspections.

 Today, Mr. Gannon continues to assist in expanding the EH&S services provided by Environmental 360 by developing our team internally as the Programs Manager.
 Mr. Gannon’s ever expanding LDAR and SPCC knowledge base continues to improve the services we provide by first improving our team.
 He provides continual training of the regulations and best management practices and also audits our team on-site to ensure continuity across the company.

 Mr. Gannon was born and raised in rural Illinois.
 After living in Louisiana for 7 years, Torry married and moved to Missouri.
-He and his wife enjoy spending as much of their free time as they can in the outdoors and visiting with family and friends.
+He, his wife and their dog enjoy spending as much of their free time as they can in the outdoors and visiting with family and friends.